cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Dehydration
-%Biogears does not currently support this functionality, although scenarios can be made and run for days at a time without fluid intake, simulating dehydration.
+The engine does not currently support this functionality, although scenarios can be made and run for days at a time without fluid intake, simulating dehydration.

 Dehydration conditions demonstrate the %Renal system's capability to conserve substances.
 As the blood volume is lowered, the production rate of urine is decreased to a minimum by reabsorbing as much of the filtered water as possible.
 The outputs of the urine content are dependent on what food has been consumed during the dehydration